HuBERT-EE: Early Exiting HuBERT for Efficient Speech Recognition: Experiments

-We applied HuBERT-EE to the HuBERT-large model, containing 24 Transformer encoder layers.
-For implementation, the Fairseq \cite{fairseq} toolkit is utilized to build the models.
-For the HuBERT-large baseline, we used the already pre-trained and fine-tuned checkpoint provided by the Fairseq.
-For the early exit branch, we added early exit branches to four layers: $5^{th}$, $10^{th}$, $15^{th}$ and $20^{th}$ layers of the HuBERT-large.
+We applied HuBERT-EE to the HuBERT-base model, containing 12 Transformer encoder layers.
+For implementation, the Fairseq \cite{fairseq} toolkit was mainly utilized to build the models.
+In the case of the early exit branch, we added early exit branches to three layers: $5^{th}$, $8^{th}$, and $11^{th}$ layers of the HuBERT-base.
 Each early exit branch module had the self-attention dimension $D_{EE}$ of 512 with four heads.
-When fine-tuning the early exit branches, we used Adam \cite{adam} optimizer with an initial learning rate of 0.0002.
-All early exit branches were fine-tuned with CTC loss for 70 epochs, and the training was performed on four NVIDIA Quadro RTX 8000 GPUs, each with 45GB of memory.
+The additional early exit branches corresponds to about 22 M parameters, resulting in a total of 116 M parameters for the HuBERT-EE.
+Instead of directly pre-training the HuBERT backbone model, we used the pre-trained checkpoint, provided by the Fairseq toolkit.
+When fine-tuning the HuBERT-EE, we followed the fine-tuning scheme of the original paper \cite{hubert}, and the training was performed on four NVIDIA Quadro RTX 8000 GPUs.

+We compared the HuBERT-EE with other compression techniques, including DistilHuBERT \cite{distillhubert} and LayerDrop \cite{layerdrop}.
+All the models were pre-trained and fine-tuned using 960 hours of LibriSpeech.
+To fairly compare the results, a single linear layer was employed as the ASR module, placed on top of the SSL model.
+Both the pre-trained SSL model and the ASR module were fine-tuned together during the training.
+We found that the original DistilHuBERT model, which consisted of two Transformer encoder layers, did not perform well when using a linear layer as the ASR module.
+To address this, we experimented with 8 Transformer encoder layers of DistilHuBERT, referred to as DistilHuBERT-8L.
+Regarding LayerDrop, we applied it to the HuBERT-base model during the fine-tuning procedure and set the LayerDrop rate $p$ to 0.1 and 0.3.

+We measured two performance metrics: word error rate (WER) and real time factor (RTF).
+WER is a widely used metric to evaluate the accuracy of ASR task, and RTF measures a decoding speed with the ratio between the ASR processing time and the utterance duration.

 For the inference, we applied greedy decoding without a language model.
-Inference runtime measurements were performed on a single NVIDIA Quadro RTX 8000 GPU with single batch size.
+Since some model configurations did not support CPU-only inference, we evaluated GPU-based inference for each model.
+The ASR models with a large model size typically use GPU resources for inference, so it is reasonable to utilize the GPU for decoding models.
+RTF was measured on a single NVIDIA Quadro RTX 8000 GPU with single batch size, and we averaged RTF results over three runs.